- Duration: 25 Minutes

 Comprehensive chest workouts can build muscle in the pectorals, helping to keep the breasts on top well supported and perkier looking.

 Doing this workout 3 times a week can make a noticeable difference in your physique in as little as a month.
-For even better results and more noticeable changes allover your body, make sure that you are not neglecting your lower body or core, and that you are doing regular cardio – make sure that you are wearing a good sports bra so that you don’t undo any of the progress that you make doing this video.
+For even better results and more noticeable changes allover your body, make sure that you are not neglecting your lower body or core.

 12 Reps of each